mattneub/iSubMusicStreamer/README.md

 * Remove Reachability sample code.
 * Fix call-super and related howlers.
 * Make some tap targets bigger on player view controller.
+* Rewrite auto scrolling label: better layout, correct use of content size, detect more situations where we need to stop